Giant Days: Ed Gemmell

-A fellow student who harbors an unrequited crush on Esther.
+A fellow student who harbours an unrequited crush on Esther.
 He is also a friend and roommate of McGraw's.

 Reception

 Giant Days was well received, with reviewers especially positive about its depiction of women.
 Oliver Sava of The A.V.
 Club noted that "College-aged women are a demographic woefully underserved in the world of monthly comics, so when a new title caters to this group, it immediately stands out" and that "Women make up a large portion of Disney fandom, and hiring a Disney animator for Giant Days gives the book a visual sensibility that will appeal to those fans while presenting a story they don’t get to see in the Disney house style."
-Janelle Asselin writing for Comics Alliance praised its depiction of online shaming while Comic Bastards singled out the depth of the characters, in particular the sympathetic treatment of Daisy's homeschooling and the nuance of her coming-out arc.
+Janelle Asselin writing for ComicsAlliance praised its depiction of online shaming while Comic Bastards singled out the depth of the characters, in particular the sympathetic treatment of Daisy's homeschooling and the nuance of her coming-out arc.
 David Nieves, reviewing the first issue for Comics Beat, described Treiman's art as having the "emotional grandiose[sic] of Scott Pilgrim" and the writing as having "the feminine voice of HBO’s GIRLS", both with a newspaper comic strip influence, but noted that "a slice of life story needs a little more emotional stakes".